 An added bonus: the prime Beverly Hills location means Ricciardo’s neighbors are mostly A-listers like John Legend, Nicole Kidman, Jason Statham, and Jennifer Lawrence.

 We know that you’re probably sick of seeing Sir Lewis Hamilton’s face plastered all over the news year after year, season after season.

 He has seven world championship titles under his belt, something only one other driver has achieved in Formula 1 history, namely Michael Schumacher.

 Now, Lewis Hamilton is one of the most successful athletes of all time, with a net worth estimated at over $250 million, so he’s got a lot of properties across the globe.

-He owns a four-story mansion in West London, as well as a glitzy apartment in Geneva, a massive condo in Monaco, and last but not least, a multi-million-dollar penthouse in Manhattan.
+He owns a four-story mansion in West London, as well as a glitzy apartment in Geneva, a massive condo in Monaco, and a multi-million-dollar penthouse in Manhattan, at 70 Vestry Street.

 The Schumacher family is understandably very private, and very little information is known about the retired driver’s health and evolution.
 However, we do know that the seven-time world champion has been recovering at his massive property on the shore of Lake Geneva.

 The Swiss estate dubbed Villa La Reserve is not Schumacher’s only property.
 Michael and his wife Corinna also own a ranch in Texas and a house on the Spanish island of Mallorca.

 Rumors have circulated that the stricken F1 athlete had been moved to his Villa Yasmin in Mallorca, which his wife Corinna purchased in 2017.